Sehrish88/Sehrish88.github.io/_posts/2021-04-18-the_this_keyword_in_javascript_objects.markdown

 Calling the `.diet()` method now will print `undefined` to the console.
 Why is that?
 This change in behavior resulted from the fact that we used an arrow function to define the `.diet()` method.
 Arrow functions have a built in functionalty which `bind`s or ties the value of the function to an already defined value that is NOT the calling object.
 In the example above, the value of `this` is an object which exiss in the global scope that DOES NOT have a `dietType` property which iis why calling the `.diet() `method returns `undefined`.

-Remeber to use the `this` keyword in methods in your objects to be able to access theobject's properties,  but DO NOT define those methods using arrow functions.
+Remeber to use the `this` keyword in methods in your objects to be able to access the object's properties,  but DO NOT define those methods using arrow functions.